Policies and Procedures

 The nursery is committed to:

-2) We acknowledge that pre-conceptions in reference to gender, disability, age, race, religion, colour, culture and origin are abundant within language, body language and reactions, all of these we will challenge and will, as a group aim to provide and environment for children where by all can live freely without prejudice.
+2) We acknowledge that pre-conceptions in reference to gender, disability, age, race, religion, colour, culture and origin are abundant within language, body language and reactions, all of these we will challenge and will, as a group aim to provide and environment for children whereby all can live freely without prejudice.

 3) Sunflowers Day Nursery will ensure all children are treated equally, and that on no account will children be treated in a manner which is not positive in reference to gender, disability, age, race, religion, colour, culture origin and illness i.e. HIV/AIDS

-4) Parents, partners and carers will not be discriminated against on the grounds of age, disability, gender, marital status, race, religion, colour, and cultural, illness i.e. HIV/AIDS or national origin.
+4) Parents, partners, and carers will not be discriminated against on the grounds of age, disability, gender, marital status, race, religion, colour, and cultural, illness i.e. HIV/AIDS or national origin.
 We will work closely with all families to ensure that they feel welcome and valued in our setting.

 6) Effectiveness of our practices will be reviewed monitored and evaluated using feedback forms and questionnaires, this process will take account of views from Children, Parents, Carers, Staff and other supporting agencies and issues will be addressed by creating action plans to improve.